Urban Science Faculty Fellow

-Prateek Arora is a Ph.D. student at the Civil and Urban Engineering Department at NYU's Tandon School of Engineering.
+Prateek Arora is a Ph.D. candidate at the Civil and Urban Engineering Department at NYU's Tandon School of Engineering.
 He obtained his Master’s in Structural Engineering at Stanford University (April 2020) and Bachelor’s in Civil Engineering at BITS Pilani, India (June 2018).
 Previously, Prateek worked as a graduate structural engineer in the City of San Francisco.
 His research interests include hazard risk analysis and utility management in scenarios of extreme events such as earthquakes and hurricanes.